National University of Equatorial Guinea: From the colonial period to independence

-Martin Luther King Higher School (ESMLK; in Spanish: Escuela Superior "Martin Luther King").
+Martin Luther King Higher School (ESMLK; Spanish: Escuela Superior "Martin Luther King").
 The school, however, had not yet been able to fulfill a broad training role, a fact that would only occur in the 1980s, with the unification of the ESMLK with the School of Teaching of Malabo, allowing mainly to expand the training of graduates to teach at primary levels and secondary.

 Post-coup reforms by Obiang

 When Teodoro Obiang took over the government in a coup in 1979, he sought to expand access to higher education through strong cooperation with UNESCO and the Spanish government.
-This culminated in the transformation of ESMLK, in 1984, in University School of Training of the Teachers of Malabo (in Spanish: Escuela Universitaria de Formación del Profesorado de Malabo).
+This culminated in the transformation of ESMLK, in 1984, in University School of Training of the Teachers of Malabo (Spanish: Escuela Universitaria de Formación del Profesorado de Malabo).
 In addition, the National School of Agriculture (later the University School of Agricultural, Fisheries and Forestry) was created in 1987, with financing from the African Development Bank.
 The educational reforms proposed by UNESCO to Obiang also gave origin to the University School of Training of the Professors of Bata and to University School of Health and Environment.

 Formation of UNGE

 These four schools gave the possibility of maturing higher education to the country, while forming important technical staff.
 Faced with this the government saw the need to implement a university that would come to federate the institutions.

-The National University of Equatorial Guinea (UNGE; in Spanish: Universidad Nacional de Guinea Ecuatorial) was created through Law No. 12/1995 of January 6, 1995, bringing together:
+The National University of Equatorial Guinea (UNGE; Spanish: Universidad Nacional de Guinea Ecuatorial) was created through Law No. 12/1995 of January 6, 1995, bringing together: